WPondian/Deckmon/README.md

 # Deckmon

- project to learn more about angular
+online card game project inspired by pokemon tcg with the main objective of learning more about angular.